Independent Study, Undergraduate

 • 2 units: 10-15 pages of written work

-• 3 units: 6-8 pages of academic writing
+• 3 credits: 6-8 pages of academic writing

-• 2 units: 4-6 pages of academic writing
+• 2 credits: 4-6 pages of academic writing

 Syllabus